Rokyyz/Unit3/project/developer_profile.md

 **Current Job**

-* Storage website development for Victor Daniel Rodas Barrio's company "Airborne Athletics"
+* Storage website development for Victor Daniel Rodas Barrio's company "**Airborne Athletics**"

 **Objective:**
 * As a dedicated and aspiring computer science student at UWC ISAK Japan, currently enrolled in the IB diploma program, I am eager to